Lattice points on a curve via $\ell^2$ decoupling: Introduction

-In the remarkable paper \cite{BP}, Bombieri and Pila established new upper bounds under the assumption that the curve is $C^n$ and satisfies the finiteness condition about the intersection with algebraic curves.
-In fact, their results imply that if a planar graph $\Gamma:(x,f(x))$ is $C^{\frac{1}{2}(s+1)(s+2)-1}$ and has an intersection with any algebraic curve of degree at most $s$ of a bounded size $S$, then there is an inequality
+In the remarkable paper \cite{BP}, Bombieri and Pila established new upper bounds under the assumption that the curve is $C^n$ and satisfies the finiteness condition regarding intersections with algebraic curves.
+Specifically, \cite[Theorem 1]{BP} implies that for a planar graph $\Gamma:(x,f(x))$ which is $C^{\frac{1}{2}(s+1)(s+2)-1}$ and has uniformly bounded intersection of size $\le S$ with algebraic curves of degree at most $s$ the inequality